QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

             b = a
             a = temp

-        # Add the compressed chunk to the current hash value
         h[0] = (h[0] + a) & 0xFFFFFFFF
         h[1] = (h[1] + b) & 0xFFFFFFFF
         h[2] = (h[2] + c) & 0xFFFFFFFF